ansys/pymechanical/doc/source/getting_started/docker.rst

 Connect to the Mechanical container
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-You can now connect to the Mechanical container from
+You can now connect to the Mechanical container with:
-Python with:

 .. code:: python

     >>> from ansys.mechanical.core import Mechanical
     >>> mechanical = Mechanical()

-If you mapped to any port other than ``50052``, specify this port when
+If you mapped to any port other than ``50052``, you would specify this port when
-connecting to Mechanical with:
+connecting to Mechanical:

 .. code:: python